OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 In the prompted page, select **Create** to create the add-in project.
 In the **Workspace folder** dialog that opens, select the folder where you want to create the project.

-Office Add-ins Development Kit will create the project.
-It will then open the project *in a second Visual Studio Code window*.
+The Office Add-ins Development Kit will create the project.
+It will then open the project in a *second* Visual Studio Code window.
 Close the original Visual Studio Code window.

 > [!NOTE]
 > You will receive prompts to install the Office Add-ins Development Kit extension if you haven't.
 You can also [install the Office Add-ins Development Kit manually](https://learn.microsoft.com/en-us/office/dev/add-ins/develop/development-kit-overview?tabs=vscode).